hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 If the number is zero or less, monika will check the STUN server just once, not repeatedly, to get public IP.

-For internal networks where no outside connection is provided, you can disable the STUN checking.
-To disable STUN checking, set -s to `-1`.
+For internal networks where no outside connection is needed, you can disable the STUN checking by setting the `-s` flag to `-1` as follows.

 ```bash
 monika -s -1